HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 ## Web Components and Shadow DOM

-For some time, web development has been driven by a componentization model employed by numerous frameworks.
-The web platform has similarly evolved to provide encapsulation of logic and styling through web components and the shadow DOM.
+Web Components allows encapsulation of logic and styling through web components and the shadow DOM.
 To kick off this year's analysis, we'll begin with custom elements.

 {{ figure_markup(
   content="7.8%",